 Research shows that PEMF therapy can actively reduce the growth rate of cancerous tumors and increase the capacity of membrane transfer.

 Cancer patients who don’t have limiting conditions can use PEMF therapy throughout their treatment.
-It may be particularly beneficial to undergo it before surgery, so your body is better situated to recover.
+It may be particularly beneficial to undergo it before surgery so your body is better situated to recover.
 It can also be helpful to undergo PEMF therapy before you start radiation or chemotherapy.
-Again, this can help your body be stronger and better positioned to handle more rigorous treatment.
+Again, this can help your body strengthen and be better positioned to handle more rigorous treatment.

 There are a limited number of people who should not undergo PEMF therapy.
 PEMF may not be safe if you: